Virtual Data Source

 Update properties of an existing object:

-While creating the above TABLE object we have not mentioned data_location property, we can now add that property and update existing property db_owner's value.
+While creating the above TABLE object we have not mentioned the data_location property.
+We can now add that property and update the existing db_owner value.
 For the COLUMN object, we can add position and update column_type.
+Similarly for the index, we can add filter_condition and update data_structure:

 Sample Request Body